newhavenrb/conferences/Taming-the-Kraken-How-Operations-enables-developer-productivity.md

     * Everyone deploys
     * Developer -> QA (by the developer) -> deploy
 * How to get started
-    * Look at your process
+    * Look at your process/culture
     * Automate
     * More tools (and the right tool for the job)
+* DevOps: a team
+    * Listen
+    * Culture + conversation + collaboration
+* Zero-downtime: approaching 100%
+* They prefer deploys during business hours

 ### From @james_gary

 ## Discussion

 * What about feature toggles?  @benjaminoakes
+    * He loves them; they use them a lot
 * Reasons for keeping vagrant files outside of app code?  @benjaminoakes
 * Should there be more configuration rather than hard-coding?  @benjaminoakes